 The MARPOL ANNEX V is the Act to prevent pollution from ships and other vessels.
 Federal regulations prohibit the discharge of plastic garbage anywhere in the marine environment.
 Plastic includes, but is not limited to: synthetic fishing nets, ropes, lines, straws, six pack holders, styrofoam cups and lids, bottles, buckets and plastic bags.
 These regulations also restrict the disposal of other types of garbage within specified boundaries from shore.
-Any vessel 26 feet and over must display the placard below or a similar version which details the regulations.
-The placard must be at least 4" x 9" and should be available from your dealer.
+Any vessel 26 feet (7.9m) and over must display the placard below or a similar version at least 4" x 9" (10.2cm x 22.9cm) which details the regulations.
+An adhesive backed label that meets these requirements is provided in your owner's packet.